jcharles921/quick-design-challenge/README.md

 ### Special Thanks

-- Code of Adrica  for the Challenge and design.
+- Code of Africa  for the Challenge and design.